Serena's gone, Open must go on: Kvitova, Pegula set rematch | Sports-Games

 - United States

-''That's what Serena showed last night,'' said Kvitova, who dropped her racket and covered her face with her ends when what she called a ''nightmare'' of a tiebreaker was over.

-''It was nice to see her yesterday, fighting until the end.''
+"That's what Serena showed last night," said Kvitova, who dropped her racket and covered her face with her ends when what she called a "nightmare" of a tiebreaker was over.
+"It was nice to see her yesterday, fighting until the end."
 Yes, Williams is gone, leaving the year's last major tournament — and, in some ways, the sport as a whole — without its biggest star and storyline.
 Still, the show must go on.
 So there was Kvitova, undaunted as ever, despite dropping the first set, despite trailing 5-2 in the third, despite being a point from defeat twice at 6-5.

 Here's how close this one was: Kvitova won 109 total points, Muguruza 108.